TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/FieldWizard.rst

    :Types: :ref:`group <columns-group>`

-   The element browser field control used in :code:`type='group'` renders a button to open element browser depending on selected :code:`internal_type`.
+   The element browser field control used in :code:`type='group'` renders a button to open an element browser depending on the selected :code:`internal_type`.
    It is enabled by default if rendering a group element.

 .. confval:: insertClipboard